amusecode/amuse/README.md

 ===============

 To build amuse you need a working build environment and install some prerequisites.
-This documet contains the quick install instructions, if these fail please look at the detailed descriptions of the installation procedure in the documents in the 'doc/install' directory.
+This document contains the quick install instructions, if these fail please look at the detailed descriptions of the installation procedure in the documents in the 'doc/install' directory.

 Compilers
 =========

 To build AMUSE from source you need to have a working build environment.
-The AMUSE build system needs a C++ and fortan 90 compiler.
+The AMUSE build system needs a C++ and a fortan 90 compiler.
 Please check first if you have a working build environment on your system.

 In Ubuntu you can setup the environment with (as root):